 Can you imagine finding a 16-foot frozen snake?

-Well, that’s exactly what these fishermen in Ohio found.
-Check out the full story of the 16-foot frozen snake found in Ohio’s Chagrin River.
+Well, that’s exactly what these Ohio fishermen found in the Chagrin River.

-Angler Sam Lincoln posted on Instagram pictures of the beast and said this: “When you’re trying to swing up some holiday steel and you don’t catch any fish but you catch a 16-foot constrictor instead.”
+Angler Sam Lincoln posted photos of the beast on Instagram with the caption: “When you’re trying to swing up some holiday steel and you don’t catch any fish but you catch a 16-foot constrictor instead.”

-While warmer regions like Florida have become overrun with invasive pet snakes, they do not live long when released into the wilds in Ohio’s climate.
-The errant snake owners should feel very guilty at the death of this huge snake.
+While warmer regions like Florida have become overrun with invasive pet snakes, they don’t live long when released into norther climates.
+The errant snake owners should feel very guilty for this huge snake’s death.
 If you can’t take care of them, give them to an animal shelter.
 Worse yet, what if that snake would have injured or killed someone over the summer?
 There are certainly no winners in this story, other than the anglers, who caught one heck of a catch.